-Welcome to Flash Pulp, episode one hundred and forty-five.
+Welcome to Flash Pulp, episode one hundred and sixty-four.

-Tonight we present, Coffin: Drifter, Part 1 of 1
+Tonight we present, Coffin: Siren, Part 1 of 1.

-This week’s episodes are brought to you by the Ladies Pendragon.
+This week’s episodes are brought to you by the Flash Pulp Facebook page.

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.